FLOSSforScience/FLOSSforScience.github.io/_posts/2018-03-25-season-1-episode-7.markdown

 podcast_subtitle: An interview with Karl Fogel and James Vasile
 #Description of the podcast
 podcast_description: |
   For Episode 7, we interviewed Karl Fogel and James Vasile about the importance of software licenses for scientists.
-The discussion was inspired from Chaper 9: Legal Matters: Licenses, Copyrights, Trademarks and Patents of Karl's book: Producing Open Source Software - How to Run a Successful Free Software Project.
-Choosing a license for ones open source project is essentiell and we discussed why one should ship their scientific open source code with a license.
-In addittion, we talked about the implications of providing a license and the legal aspects of licenses.
-Another apsect was open source license compatibilty for the integration of libraries to an existing project.
+The discussion was inspired from Chapter 9: Legal Matters: Licenses, Copyrights, Trademarks and Patents of Karl's book: Producing Open Source Software - How to Run a Successful Free Software Project.
+Choosing a license for ones open source project is essential and we discussed why one should ship their scientific open source code with a license.
+In addition, we talked about the implications of providing a license and the legal aspects of licenses.
+Another aspect was open source license compatibility for the integration of libraries to an existing project.
 We also had a discussion in regards to the expectations of academic developers.
 ---

 <audio controls>